Is UART flow control (RTS/CTS) necessary for proper operation in wireless modules?

 Disabling Flow Control

-However if the application demands are for an on-air throughput that is lower than the throughput of the UART (baud rate, parity, and stop bits) setting or the risk of potential data loss or module reset is accepted by the developer, then the CTS input line can be pulled to 0v/Gnd and RTS output line allowed to float as per Figure 2.
+If the application’s on-air throughput is lower than the throughput of the UART (baud rate, parity, and stop bits), or the developer accepts the risk of potential data loss or module reset, then the CTS input line can be pulled to 0 V/GND and the RTS output line allowed to float (see Figure 2).

 Figure 2: Minimum UART wiring without correct use of CTS/RTS flow control (not recommended).